stefan-dangl/booking-manager/README.md

         - By default the title is "Timeslot Booking Manager".
 You can change it to whatever you like.
 E.g. "IT Project Week"
     - Password
         - When requesting Admin rights, the password specified here has to be entered
-    - Database Url
+    - Database Url and password
-        - In case you want to run the booking manager in persistent mode, you can define the url of your database here.
-Alternatively, you can run the booking manager without database.
-Then, when shutting down the application, all the timeslots will be gone.
+        - In case you want to run the Booking Manager in persistent mode, you can define the url and password of your database here.
+Alternatively, you can run the Booking Manager without database.
     - Port
-        - Defines on which port the booking manager runs
+        - Defines on which port the Booking Manager runs